christianezeani/panthera-jekyll/en/Achievement.md

         * Bui Van Tan, Nguyen Phuong Thai, Dinh Khac Quy.
 Cross-lingual Semantic Similarity via Cross-Lingual Embeddings.
 Fundamental and Applied IT Research Conference (Fair), 2018.
-    * I have been attending the seminars discussing about deep learning and the lastest problems in NLP of NLP-UET team.
+    * I have been attending the seminars discussing about deep learning and the lastest problems in NLP at NLP-UET team.
 * I completed a course during 5 days about blockchain Tezos with a certificate.

 #### 2017-2018